 Besides the beach, Gulf Shores is home to the Alabama Gulf Coast Zoo.
 Some of you may remember the zoo as the star of the reality TV show The Little Zoo that Could.
 The zoo is relatively small, but does house about 300 animals and a variety of exhibits.
 If you’re traveling with small kids, they’ll really enjoy the petting zoo.
 Ashok even made a new four-legged friend.
 Overall, it’s well worth the $11 admission ($8 for kids 3-12, 2 and under free).

-Just east of Highway 59 lies Gulf State Park, which includes a beach, lagoons for birding habitat, lakes and a pier for fishing, hiking trails, and camping.
+Just east of Highway 59 lies Gulf State Park, which includes a beach, lagoons for birding habitat, lakes and a pier for fishing charter, hiking trails, and camping.
 Admission is $2 per vehicle to the campground area, which includes the Nature Center.

 Gulf Shores also pays tribute to another Redneck Riviera icon, the kitschy tourist trap.
 In this case, welcome to Souvenir City, home of the giant fake shark.
 ‘Murica, y’all.